danny-sg/slickgrid-spreadsheet-plugins/README.md

 Options:
 * sortAvailable (default: true).
 Set to false to remove the ability to sort columns via the plugin.
+* Column option: unfiltered (If set to true, that column will not have a header filter available).

 Overlays (ext.overlays.js)
 --------